oliviabrz/oliviabrz/README.md

     - This can be web or mobile based applications
     - We used [Angular](#angular) to build our web front end
         - The technologies we used are HTML, CSS, Typescript
-    - We hosted the Frontend on a Ubuntu Linux VM in Azure Cloud
+    - We hosted the Frontend on an Ubuntu Linux VM in Azure Cloud
 - Backend (Server)
     - These are the parts of the application that include the following:
         - Databasing to persist (store) our data